Snakef67/Storm-Reaver-HUD/README.md

-I made a weather dashboard off of Rayan Hall with a lot of stuff
+I made a weather dashboard off of Rayan Hall with a lot of stuff and work on phone, tablet, sometimes, and laptop/pc